wording

 What do you write on a wedding RSVP card?

-Usually the guest marks attending or not attending, fills in their name, notes the guest count if relevant, and selects a meal if the card asks for one.
+Usually the guest fills in their name, marks attending or not attending, includes the guest count only if invited, and selects a meal if the card asks for one.

 How do you word plus-ones on a wedding RSVP?